unixpickle/anslabs/README.md

 # Usage

+First, add the `include/` directory to your header search path and include anslabs like this:

+    #include <anslabs>

+All of the functionality of anslabs is under the namespace `ANSlabs`.

 ## Raw Slabs

 Raw slabs allocate a certain number of elements once using a `new` call.
 A raw slab will never allocate *more* elements, so you cannot use them exclusively unless you know the absolute maximum number of elements you will ever need.